 Many digital marketers believe that the campaign structure should split into Top and Bottom funnel campaigns.

 Top funnel campaigns are focused on age groups, demographics, and interests powered by third-party data i.e. ad platforms majorly.

 Bottom-funnel campaigns, focus on retargeting to convert cart abandoners and checkout page abandoners in the last 7 to 21 days.

 For example, brands will spend only 2 cents on engaging and converting anonymous visitors for every $1.00 spent on acquisition.

-And these same brands will dedicate most of their time and resources to converting their known visitors (2%) to purchasers which are considered to be a great conversion metric.
+And these brands will dedicate most of their time and resources to converting known visitors (2%) which is considered to be a great conversion metric.

 When a user lands on the website, they perform various actions and events.
 But the information that most brands collect is the basics – demographics, age, name, etc.

 With this information, all the users are treated and targeted in the same way with no personalized engagement.

 For instance, if a user has viewed a couple of products in the footwear category, and left the page, we could segment and retarget them like “product page visited less than 3 times” with messaging relevant to them that brings them back to the site.

 i.e.we could segment the website visitors based on user behavior and distribute content that helps the user to move towards purchase.